1522 S. Congress Ave., South Congress

 624 N. Lamar Blvd., Downtown

 Wendi Koletar knows a thing or two about what Austin women want to be wearing.
 For more than a decade, the Texas native’s unerring edit has made way for wearable, up-and-coming labels like Jesse Kamm, Demylee, and Apiece Apart presented in a raw, light-filled space.
 She takes particular (and well-deserved) pride in her shoe selection—look for mules by Mari Giudicelli, Chelsea boots by Common Projects, and slides from Maryam Nassir Zadeh.
-The jewelry is a mix of earthy designs by Lizzie Fortunato and sculptural cuffs from Sophie Buhai.
-Kick Pleat recently opened an outpost in Houston.
+The jewelry is a mix of earthy designs by Lizzie Fortunato and sculptural cuffs from Sophie Buhai. on.

-Like, Friends & Neighbors, which is also on Caesar Chavez, Las Cruxes is an experiential concept shop.
+Like, Friends & Neighbors, Las Cruxes is an experiential concept shop.
 They have clothing and jewelry, interior decor, books, and beauty, too.
 What makes Las Cruxes different is that it's also part gallery, and has a somewhat eclectic mix of art objects, drawings, and paintings.
 Before or after you wander the space, grab a coffee at Flat Truck next door.

 606 Blanco St., Clarksville